 Amounts received by a participant in other publicly assisted programs that are specifically for, or in reimbursement of, out-of-pocket expenses incurred (special equipment, clothing, transportation, childcare, etc.) to allow participation in a specific program.

 Amounts received under a resident service stipend not to exceed $200 per month.
-A resident service stipend is a modest amount received by a resident for performing a service for the CCHA or owner, on a part-time basis, that enhances the quality of life in the development.
+A resident service stipend is a modest amount received by a resident for performing a service for the HACC or owner, on a part-time basis, that enhances the quality of life in the development.

 Incremental earnings and/or benefits resulting to any family member from participation in qualifying state of local employment training program funded by HUD or in qualifying Federal, State, Tribal, or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
 Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives and are excluded only for the period during which the family member participates in the employment training program unless those amounts are excluded under Paragraph 9 above.